martin-beran/fpga/mb50/README.md

     memset ADDR VALUE [VALUE...]
     m

-Store values in memory.
+Store values to memory.
 Each value can be a number (little endian if more than one byte) or a string constant (in double quotes, characters stored in the order of appearance in the string).
 Size of a binary or hexadecimal constant is determined by the number of digits (up to 8 binary or 2 hexadecimal digits or